mephistopheles-8/atshtml/README.md

 The user needs to make sure all dynamic ids are unique and defined, else you get template error messages in the C-compilation phase, which are tricky to debug.

-Constraint errors (eg, verifiying the context of an element) can be completely indiscernable.
+Constraint errors (eg, verifiying the context of an element) can be indiscernable.

 I reuse some infix ops in the statics and for the proof system.
 I figure the consistency is best.
 Honestly, I wish I could use the same infix operators for all static list-like ops, but it doesn't seem posible.

+Attribute values, CSS and Javascript are still just strings; for the semantics of the values, you're largely on your own.

 LICENSE: BSD3